Arthur Gatter: Investigation

-On May 22, 1990, Arthur Gatter was arrested in connection to the hammer murders.
+On 22 May 1990, Arthur Gatter was arrested in connection to the hammer murders.
 As the supposed murder weapon a metalwork hammer was secured, which he carried hidden in a plastic bag in the armpit.
 Through this instrument, the typical impression fractures or perforated structures in the skull came about, as determined in forensic medicine.
 He systematically searched for victims on park benches and surprised them in their sleep.
 He watched them for a while, until he was sure he could do his job safely.
-For sneaking purposes he wore low-noise rubber gloves.
-He hit with so much force that the blood splashed meter-wide.
+For sneaking purposes, he wore low-noise rubber gloves.
+He struck with such force that blood splattered meters away.